LLC vs. Incorporation - Which One Is Better for Your Business?

 While S-corporations can bring benefits regarding taxation, a C corporation is not very helpful in this regard, considering they are effectively subjected to double taxation.
 Since corporations are independent legal entities, they pay corporate taxes that are higher than regular ones.
 Additionally, shareholders pay taxes on dividends taken from the corporation’s profits.

-As mentioned earlier, a key difference between a corporation and an LLC lies in the formation process.
+As mentioned earlier, a key difference lies in the formation process.
 While LLCs are easy to form, the creation of a corporation is a more complicated process.
 Moreover, corporations are more complex when it comes to management.
 The corporation laws require regular meetings, formal financial statements, board elections, and so on.

 Forming an S-Corp (which is a superior choice for small-to-mid-sized businesses) is an even more complicated process, which is why many business owners opt for an LLC instead.